-Other dogs will eat poop because they have seen their mother or other dogs doing it.
-If you have a dog who just got puppies, you have to be keen about cleanliness.
-Mother dogs may start eating poop to clean up after her puppies.
+Other dogs eat poop because they have seen their mother or other dogs doing it.
+You must be concerned about cleanliness if you have a dog who has just got puppies.

 Unfortunately, your dog could be eating poop because he is ill!
-Well, several medical conditions could be behind the gross and repulsive habit of poop eating.
+Several medical conditions could be behind the gross and repulsive habit of poop eating.

-Below, we are going to look at the most common illnesses associated with coprophagia, which is the complex term used to refer to poop-eating.
+Below, we will look at the most common illnesses associated with coprophagia, a complex term used to refer to poop-eating.

 This is the most common cause of coprophagia in dogs.
 Dogs need digestive enzymes to complete the process of digestion.
-These digestive enzymes are produced by the pancreas.
+The pancreas produces these digestive enzymes.

 What causes the insufficiency of digestive enzymes in dogs?
-Inflammed pancreas is a leading cause of these problems.
+An inflamed pancreas is a leading cause of these problems.
 Therefore, you must check with your vet before anything else.

-Some of the signs and symptoms of exocrine pancreatic insufficiency include chronic diarrhea and weight loss.
+Some signs and symptoms of exocrine pancreatic insufficiency include chronic diarrhea and weight loss.
 Well, your dog will have a normal appetite if not increased.

 If your dog has suddenly started eating poop, I am sure you must be concerned.
-Well, you should be concerned as it could mean that your dog has a more serious problem.
+It would help if you were involved because worried could mean your dog has a more severe problem.

 Once again, I suggest you check with your vet to rule out any underlying medical illness.

 Internal parasites attach themselves to the walls of your dog’s stomach.
-This way, they suck all the nutrients from your dog’s digestive system.
+They suck all the nutrients from your dog’s digestive system.
 Not only does this leave your dog hungry but also weak.

 However, before you alter your dog’s diet, visit your vet.
 He will guide you on the type of foods to feed your dog.

-Ensure that your dog does not get bored as he might develop these behaviors.
-Purchase different and interesting toys for him to play with as you go about your business.
+Ensure that your dog does not get bored, as he might develop these behaviors.
+Purchase different and exciting toys for him to play with as you go about your business.

-In case you are not going to be at home for several hours, consider hiring a dog walker or take him to doggie daycare.
+If you are not home for several hours, consider hiring a dog walker or taking him to doggie daycare.
 Monitor your dog closely and eliminate any situations that could be stressing him out.

 Lastly, take your dog to the vet if you suspect he is ill.
-For instance, should you notice other symptoms such as diarrhea, weight loss, and sudden lethargy, it is time to see the local vet.
+For instance, it is time to see the local vet if you notice other symptoms such as diarrhea, weight loss, and sudden lethargy.